Grilling Safety Tips

 - Liquefied petroleum gas-fired stove

-- Flame-producing devices
+- Flame-producing devices and/or open flames

 Leaves and Yard Waste: prohibited